Mannix67/Statistics-linear-regression/README.md

 # Statistics-linear-regression

+# Please click HTML link above to see my solution to this question.

 Sixteen male well-trained middle and long distance runners performed a 3 km time trial and a number of running tests in the laboratory including their running velocity (km.h-1) at a blood lactate concentration of 4 mmol.l-1 (v4mM) and at their Lactate Threshold (vTlac).
 All the laboratory testing took place on a motorised treadmill while distance running performance was determined by 3 km time trials on an indoor 200m track.